Prior to booking, we invite you to read our Terms and Conditions.

 Until stated otherwise, due to the Covid-19 pandemic, all single travelers must pay the single supplement as we do not authorize shared accommodations between people not sharing the same ‘bubble’.

-In any way we want you to feel like you must tip your guide.
-Our guides work really hard to give you the most amazing experience 24/7 and if at the end of your adventure you feel like you got a great service then you may leave a tip.
-A good starting point is to give $100/guide/person.
+There is no obligation to tip your guide but our guides work really hard to give you the most amazing experience 24/7 and if at the end of your adventure you feel like you got a great service then you may leave a tip.
+As an example, for a 10-day trip, a good starting point would be to give $100/guide/person/trip.

 The Yukon is a wild territory therefore you will not always have access to a shower and a washroom.